 The Parsi New Year is a regional holiday celebrated on the first day of the Zoroastrian calendar’s first month, Farvardin.
 It is also known as Navroz, which is derived from ‘nav’ and ‘roz’, meaning new and day respectively in Persian.
 The festival falls every year on Spring Equinox around 21st March, but the Parsi community in India follows the Shahenshahi calendar and thus celebrate their new year later in July or August.
 In 2019, the Parsi New Year will be observed on 17th August (Saturday) in India.

-Background of Parsi New Year
+Parsi New Year History and Significance

 A 3000-year old Zoroastrian tradition, the Parsi New Year holiday was created by Prophet Zoroaster according to legends.
 It was celebrated by the followers of Zoroastrianism in Persia (now Iran), who migrated to places like Gujarat in India in the 7th century owing to the Islamic invasion.
 Although the festival originated in Persia, it is celebrated with much fervour in many Indian states.
 The day is also referred to as Jamshedi Navroz after the Persian King Jamshed who founded the Parsi calendar.